VIC Feed In Tariff Information

 Time Varying Rates

 A “time-varying” payment option can also be offered by Victorian electricity retailers.
-Under this option, different rates can be paid based on the time of the day solar electricity is exported.
+The feed-in tariff paid depends on what time of day solar electricity is exported.

 2023/24 – Option 1